 The Observatory Builder's component menu is therefore split into 3 categories, each containing a set of components that can be used to construct the different parts of your citizen observatory.

 A campaign is the use of an existing citizen observatory for a particular scenario or project.
+For example, within an existing citizen observatory on sound pressure level monitoring, a campaign can be deployed by a group of citizens to map the noise pollution of their neighbourhood.
 Campaigns set specific constraints to specify the subset of data you are interested in, including:

 Each campaign has its dedicated data processing and analysis separate from its citizen observatory.
 Furthermore, each campaign has its own visualisations dashboard as well.

 To deploy your own campaign, click on the button on the webpage of the corresponding observatory.

 Fill in a campaign name and a campaign description.
 The FLAMENCO platform also gives you the option to design an intake survey for your campaign that participants must fill in before they can participate.

 When the option of intake survey is selected, you will be prompted to design the survey in a following screen.
 The data of participants from this intake survey can be used in the campaign design, for example to categorize your data based on certain questions answered by participants of your campaign.